ccao-data/people/.gitlab/issue_templates/onboarding-external.md

 ## Teams

 The Data Department uses Microsoft Teams as its primary method of communication.
-External collaborators can be added to the CCAO Teams group as guests.
+External collaborators can be added to CCAO Teams group as guests.
 For an invite, please email the current CDO.

-/assign @sweatyhandshake @dfsnow @ssimpson
+/assign @sweatyhandshake @dfsnow